-The actuarial cost of the scheme, funded in its entirety by GOB's transfers, experienced a 10% increase in benefit and static administrative expenditure.
-Reserves increased from \$2.75 million to \$3.36 million, in 2014, equivalent to 2.7 months of expenditure, as compared to 2.4 months the preceding year, but still below standard benchmarks.
-A rollover to additional regions in the north of Belize is under way in 2015, requiring additional funding by the Government, but improving the equity and accessibility of the scheme, which complements health care provisions to the population with the Ministry of Health and NGOs.
+The actuarial cost of the scheme, funded in its entirety by GOB's transfers is being expanded in 2016 to the Northern Districts.
+Reserves decreased from \$3.36 million to \$1.89 million in 2015, equivalent to 1.5 months of expenditure, as compared to 2.7 months the preceding year, below standard benchmarks.
+The rollover to Corozal is under way in 2016, requiring additional funding by the Government, which complements health care provisions to the population with the Ministry of Health and NGOs.
+The program is now cost-neutral to the SSB, as subsidies several years ago have been suspended due to actuarial constraints.